bogomirov/keyboard-shortcuts/README.md

   * No need to spend precious time sifting through manuals or searching on the Internet anymore, in order to find how to invoke a specific function.
 The information you need is in front of your eyes, all the time.
 Just move the window obstructing the view away, or press a single keystroke to minimize them all (Win+D on Windows).

-  * It is practically impossible to fit all shortcuts of all applications on a single desktop background.
+  * It is practically impossible to fit all shortcuts of all applications on the limited space of a single desktop background.
 If you place the shortcuts for the different applications on separate images, you could switch to the desktop background relevant to the application you use at the moment.

 * Learn on the go.
 While visually scrolling on the tree seeking the functionality you need, or just having a part of the desktop in your in your peripheral vision, you implicitly realize how to accomplish many other similar tasks.